mojule/dom-components/README.md

 called `FooBar`

-Attributes on `m-` elements will become properties on a model passed to the template function and have their names converted from kebab-case to `camelCase`, eg `<m-foo bar-baz="qux">` will call provided function Foo with the model `{ "barBaz": "qux" }`
+Attributes on `m-` elements will become properties on a model passed to the template function and have their names converted from kebab-case to camelCase, eg `<m-foo bar-baz="qux">` will call provided template `Foo` with the model `{ "barBaz": "qux" }`

 For complex models, embed the JSON for the model directly inside an immediate